DeBraid/tech-notes/Role-Of-Seed-Capital-in-Economic-Development.md

 ### VC in Canada 2016

+Total VC deals up to 266, from 246 the year before.
+Total investment of $2.2 billion ($1.7 billion USD) was flat year-over-year (in US, deals and dollars dropped 16% and 20%, respectively via [betakit](betakit.com/pwc-moneytree-report-canada-held-firm-in-2016-amidst-down-vc-activity-around-the-globe/)).
+Total of $77 billion ($58.6 billion USD) was invested across 4,520 VC deals in US-based companies.

 OMERS Ventures estimates that total venture capital (VC) invested into Canadian startups increased 15% year-over-year in 2016.
 Early-stage startups received most of that increase, while investment in late-stage companies contracted.

 It is encouraging to see early-stage companies getting more funding year-over-year.
 But the fact seed funding was down is alarming, and needs to be corrected.